mihakralj/pinescript/docs/trends/hma.md

 # Hull Moving Average (HMA)

 The Hull Moving Average (HMA) is a technical indicator developed by Alan Hull to provide significantly reduced lag compared to traditional moving averages while maintaining smoothness in the resulting trend line.
-It uses weighted moving averages in a unique configuration that emphasizes recent price action and helps eliminate lag.
+It uses weighted moving averages in a unique configuration that emphasizes recent signal action and helps eliminate lag.

 [Pine Script Implementation of HMA](https://github.com/mihakralj/pinescript/blob/main/indicators/trends/hma.pine)